Appliances and technology

 - Run the dryer on medium instead of high: it takes a little longer but uses less energy and is less damaging to your clothes (does not apply to heat-pump type dryers).

 - Clean the lint filter after each load.

-- Externally vent the dryer to remove moist air from the room (does not apply to condenser type dryers).
+- Externally vent the dryer to remove moist air from the room (does not apply to condenser-type or heat pump-type dryers).

-- Scrape plates well before packing the dishwasher and keep pre-rinsing to a minimum.
-Most modern dishwashers can easily deal with the remaining soil following scraping alone, so be smart, save water and time, and minimise rinsing.
+- Scrape plates well before packing the dishwasher; do not rinse them.
+Most modern dishwashers can easily deal with the remaining soil following scraping alone, so save water, time and energy, and do not rinse.

 - Do not over-pack your dishwasher — it gives poorer wash performance.